advancedresearch/the_century_of_satire/mary-the-witch-mother.md

 Early Christianity does not try to distance itself from mystery religions in general, but try to out-compete and transcend them and becomes over time, in Late Christianity, the most predatory of all mystery religions, by far.
 It originates well within the tradition of mystery religions and uses deliberate symbolic language to signify its own right to belong there.
-Of course, this is being insistently denied by those who want to continue scamming people today.
+Of course, this is insistently denied by those who want to continue scamming people today.
 The problem is that this type of scam does not work without hiding Mary as a secret Medea in plain sight, otherwise the scam does not work.
 If it was not a scam, then there is no reason to perform a such delicate and precise psychological hack.